Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 Alignment is performed with [`bwa-mem2`](https://github.com/bwa-mem2/bwa-mem2) which is up to 2X faster than `bwa-mem1` with identical results.
 The K value is applied to ensure thread count does not affect alignment output due to random seeding.

 This is the first step in the workflow that requires your sample configuration file.
-Please snrue this matches the format described in [Example configuration file](#example-configuration-file).
+Please ensure this matches the format described in [Example configuration file](#example-configuration-file).

 ### Make parallel inputs file

 First, open the scipt and update the variable `ref` to your reference fasta, eg `ref=./Reference/mygenome.fasta`.
-No other changes are required.
+Check that the regex for the fastq pair matching matches your reads and adjust as required.
+Expected filename format is <prefix>_R1.fastq.gz, <prefix>_R1.fq.gz, <prefix>.R1.fastq.gz or <prefix>.R1.fq.gz.

+Flowcell and lane are extracted from Illumina-formatted read ID.
+If your read IDs do not match this format, please adjust the regex as required.
+Allowance is made for SRA-derived reads by checking for read ID beginning with '@SRR' and using 'unknown' for flowcell and lane.

 Save the script and provide the sample configuration file name as a command line argument:
 ```